nhsconnect/gpconnect/pages/appointments/appointments_provider_sys_slot_availability.md

 Given the increasing requirement for cross-organisational appointment access, there is a requirement to better ensure that the right appointment slots are made available to the right external organisations by
   - enhancing the ability of Provider Organisations to control appointment availability and booking to, and by, external organisations
   - ensuring that Consumer organisations obtain only appointment availability appropriate for them
-  - providing more standardised categorisation of available appointment slots across provider systems so that inappropriate appointment booking is reduced.
+  - providing more standardised categorisation of available appointment slots across provider systems so that inappropriate appointment booking is reduced
+  - providing where applicable the GP Branch Surgery location of available appointment slots.

 ## Appointment Availability Control by Organisation Type, Specific Organisations ##
 Provider systems SHALL, in addition to enabling end-users to designate the Slots within their Appointment books as 'GP Connect bookable', provide the following additional functionality: